michael-sumner/go-make-things/content/guides/variables-functions-and-scope.md

 What are arrow functions?
 What's function hoisting?
 What's the difference between `var`, `let`, and `const`, and when should you use each?
 What's "scope" and how does it work?
 Together, we'll apply JavaScript best practices to a working project.

+This guide is short, focused, and made for beginners.
+Learn the ins-and-outs of variables, functions, and JavaScript scope in about an hour.

 {{<cta-guide>}}

 {{<pricing-link>}}